 Landmines are among the most insidious and cruel weapons because they do not distinguish between armed soldiers, civilians, or even children.
 According to the Landmine Monitor 2020, explosive devices hidden in the ground killed or injured at least 5,554 people worldwide last year alone — that’s an average of 15 deaths and serious injuries per day.

-With her International Campaign to Ban Landmines (ICBL), Professor Jody Williams has been advocating a ban on landmines for almost 30 years.
+With her International Campaign to Ban Landmines (ICBL), Professor Jody Williams (above, third from right) has been advocating a ban on landmines for almost 30 years.
 Together with her campaign for banning landmines, she received the Nobel Peace Prize in 1997 for her commitment.

 Professor Williams, thank you for taking the time for this interview with the Faces of Peace initiative.
 First of all, we would like to ask you: What does “peace” mean for you?